jdb2b/my-presentation/content/home/10start.md

 <small>{{% fragment %}}*segment data = org size, industry, or geo.{{% /fragment %}}</small>

 {{% note %}}
-Optional: Automate opportunity creation with a [process builder]((https://help.salesforce.com/articleView?id=process_overview.htm&type=5)
+Optional: You can automate opportunity creation with a process builder - see https://help.salesforce.com/articleView?id=process_overview.htm&type=5

-Mandatory: Clean up all current opportunities, e.g. adjust stages (DQ, Nurture, & Lost & change close dates in the past.
+Mandatory: Clean up all current opportunities, e.g. adjust stages (DQ, Nurture, & Lost) & change close dates that are in the past to future if applicable.
 {{% /note %}}

 ___